 ‘Sympathy for the Mahogany’

 Marionne Contreras’s art exhibit at Mono8 Gallery explores the meaning of the mahogany tree.
-She explores mahogany as a symbol of colonialism, how people seem to flourish even in new settings and societies.
+She explores mahogany as a symbol of colonialism, how people seem to flourish even in new settings and societies even as their bodies are commodified and turned into objects of labor for those in power.

 “Historically imported to plantations in Asia brought by colonialism, Contreras thought about societal expectations on organisms and life to thrive even in foreign and unfamiliar territories.
 Such thoughts extend to her exploration of cultural constructions of power, the female identity, and other similar concerns,” the exhibit write-up said.

-And with this exhibit, Contreras utilizes embroidery as a way of exploring the importance of the tree.
+And with this exhibit, Contreras utilizes embroidery as a way of exploring the tree, and by extension, the more existential concepts it coexists with.
 In many of the exhibited works, she starts with a baseline of a twig or a branch, and from there weaves upon it different levels of fabrics and accessories to define its adaptability.

 It seems as if it finds color and renewed energy even as it is transplanted onto new places and contexts, representing how we ourselves can find our sense of self even as we work towards new places and contexts.
 It culminates in a large embroidered tapestry of a forest, illuminated in individualistic colors even as the trees in the image stand tall together.